plumsily/plumsily/README.md

 <h1 align="center">Hi 👋, I'm Justin!</h1>
-<h4 align="left">I’m a full-stack software developer with experience in HTML, CSS, JavaScript, React and Node frameworks.
+<h4 align="left">I’m a full-stack software developer with experience in React/Next.js and Node frameworks.
 I'm focused on creating web applications centered on satisfying user experiences and needs.
 With an extensive background in product design for over 4 years - I apply meaningful solutions to complex technical problems.
 I love to learn about new technologies and skills to add to my toolkit!</h4>
 <br>

 <!-- <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=plumsily" alt="plumsily" /></a> </p> -->

-- 🔭 I’m currently working on [TypeDex](https://github.com/plumsily/typedex)
+- 🔭 I’m currently working on [Optic](https://github.com/SmileML-Engineering) with the team at SmileML!

 - 🌱 I’m currently learning **MySQL, PostgreSQL**